 - 1. Except where parking is available, the site shall be selected and the site plan shall be laid out so as to deter drivers from stopping within the roadway.
 If drivers are expected to stop or park, the plan shall provide for parking.
 If public access is available, all Department Standards and Specifications must be met, including ADA requirements.
 Public access to the Community Aesthetic Feature shall be prohibited when located within the mainline interstate or Interchange right-of-way. - 2.
-The feature must not contain any signs as defined in the 2009 Manual on Uniform Traffic Control Devices (MUTCD), Part 1, Chapter 1A.13, traffic control features, auditory devices, reflective surfaces, flashing lights, moving parts or moving illumination.
-It must be devoid of advertising per the MUTCD and 23 C.F.R., 1.23 which prohibits advertising on or commercial use of the right of way.
+The feature must not contain any signs as defined in the 2009 Manual on Uniform Traffic Control Devices (MUTCD), Part 1, Chapter 1A.13, traffic control features, auditory devices, reflective surfaces, flashing lights, moving parts or moving illumination. - 3.
+The feature must not contain any advertising per the MUTCD and 23 C.F.R., 1.23 which prohibits advertising on, or commercial use of the right of way.
+Commercial advertising on state right of way is also prohibited by Chapter 479, Florida Statutes, including charitable, fraternal, religious, or political signs, symbols, logos, banners or any other such device. - 4.
 Lighting of the feature must not be directed at motorists, bicyclists or pedestrians.
 For lighting criteria see Section 7.3, Table 7.3.3 of PPM, Volume 1.
-When located near an airport, the feature must not create a hazard as defined by Section 333.01(3), F.S. - 3.
-Commercial advertising on state right of way is prohibited by Chapter 479, Florida Statutes, including charitable, fraternal, religious, or political signs, symbols, logos, banners or any other such device.
-Also, advertising visible from the traveled way on interstate right-of-way is prohibited in accordance with 23 C.F.R., 752. - 4.
-Only one Stand-alone feature shall be allowed per mainline interchange approach (for a maximum of two installations); thus, the local governmental entity must pick one site from amongst the ramp and the mainline, along the outside of a ramp, or the area inside a loop ramp. - 5.
-The feature must meet all applicable building codes and design criteria for similar structures or landscape placed adjacent to the highway's right of way, including wind loading commensurate with highway signs in the area.
+When located near an airport, the feature must not create a hazard as defined by Section 333.01(3), F.S. - 5.
+In absence of feature lighting, any messages or text included on Local ID Markers shall be retroreflective. - Local ID Markers (Stand-Alone or Affixed) are not allowed on the interstate unless they are part of an overall aesthetic treatment plan that can include landscaping and other aesthetic components. - 7.
+Local ID Markers intended to represent the geographic boundary of the county, municipality, sovereign nation or unincorporated area should be located in close proximity to the actual geographic boundary of that area.
+Existing standard geographic boundary guide signs, and/or non-official signs or structures, at or near the location shall be removed.